Visiting Kings Dominion with Little Kids

 1. Purchase everything you can online.
 Most of the tickets are discounted on Kings Dominion's website & you can bypass some of the lines at the park.

-2. A daily ticket for an adult is $42 if you purchase it online (it's $70 at the gate).
-There are three season pass options: the Silver Pass is $75, the Gold Pass is $89, and the Platinum Pass is $202.
+2. A daily ticket for an adult is $49.99 if you purchase it online ($75+ at the gate).
+There are two season pass options: the Gold Pass is $99, and the Platinum Pass is $230.
+These prices go up on May 31, 2022.
 If you are planning on visiting 2 or more times, it is worth it to purchase a season pass.
 All memberships include access to Soak City & they offer discounts on food, merchandise & bringing a friend.
 Growing up, I had friends with season memberships solely to visit the water park.
 They used that as their pool instead of joining a local one.

 4. While outside food is not allowed in the park, I took emergency snacks for my 2 littles under 4.
 Toddlers are unpredictable, so I am always prepared.
 The dining plans start at $29.99, and you can get a new entrée every 90 minutes.
 With entrees around $15, this is worth it if you plan on eating 2 or more meals at the park.
 If you opt not to purchase a dining plan, I recommend purchasing the preferred parking pass, so you can make trips back to your car for a car picnic or to go to a picnic shelter.
 There are three shaded picnic areas in the parking lot.